UPPMAX/NAISS_Slurm/exercises/dardel/README.md

 - `MPI/`
   - `MPI.sh`: This is a simple MPI batch script example.
+  - `mpi_hello.c`: a simple MPI hello world code.
+Check the `Makefile` and `build.sh` files on how to compile the code.
+  - `mpi_hello.c` is a batch script to run the MPI code above.
   - `integration2D_f90.f90` is a code that performs 2D numerical integration.
 Check the `Makefile` and `build.sh` files on how to compile the code.
   - `run_integration2D.sh` is a batch script to run the MPI code above.